Mercury Concerns During Renovations for a Healthy School Environment

 - Mercury, the Community, and Me from the Oregon State University Superfund Research Program offers an educational packet, two videos, teacher resources with educational activities about mercury and its effects on human health.
 The program educations students in interdisciplinary science and exposes them to careers, problem solving, decision-making, teamwork and social responsibility.
 Partners in Technical Assistance Program provides more information on this collaborative effort with EPA.

-- Guide to Mercury Issues for School Administrators (PDF)(64pp, 3.8M, About PDF) by the Ohio Environmental Protection Agency describes the impact of mercury, encourages the use of a mercury management plan and addresses several sources of mercury in schools and alternatives.
+- Guide to Mercury Issues for School Administrators by the Ohio Environmental Protection Agency describes the impact of mercury, encourages the use of a mercury management plan and addresses several sources of mercury in schools and alternatives.

 - Mercury in Schools by the University of Wisconsin's Solid and Hazardous Waste Education Center (SHWEC) provides school and agency staff with the information and tools needed to reduce or eliminate mercury in schools.
 This website describes why it is important to focus on schools as a source of mercury.

-- Mercury by the New York State Department of Health includes brochures to help school personnel identify mercury sources and reduce or remove the risk of a mercury spill.
+- Mercury in Schools by the New York State Department of Health includes brochures to help school personnel identify mercury sources and reduce or remove the risk of a mercury spill.

 - Mercury in Schools by the Minnesota Pollution Control Agency discusses state law, how to clean up a mercury spill and the Mercury-Free Zone program.